-We pick some of our favourite books for teens and young adults that are coming out in 2022, and scan this year's prestigious book awards - such as the Michael L. Printz Award for Excellence in Young Adult Literature - to keep abreast of all the excellent books for teens.
+We pick some of our favourite books for teens and young adults that have come out in 2022, and scan this year's prestigious book awards - such as the Michael L. Printz Award for Excellence in Young Adult Literature - to keep abreast of all the excellent books for teens.
+2022 has been a great year for historical fiction for teens.
+This year we have also included a dyslexia-friendly book which could be enjoyed by younger readers but is aimed at teenagers.
 It's a slightly tricky age, as kids become more aware of specific types of book they like or don't like, but there are lots of good books out there so it's just a question of finding the right one.
-Our list of new books in popular series also contains several excellent titles for teens, and you can see our full selection of books for teens here.
+Our list of new books in popular series also contains plenty of great books for teens, and you can see our full selection of books for teens here.

 Subscribe to our newsletter.